CBS’ election special ‘Every Vote Counts’ puts the focus on a fair democratic process

 “We wanted to create a space where it wasn’t about a particular candidate.
 We wanted to celebrate the idea that what we’re really passionate about is the voter,” Washington says. “‘It’s each person’s ability to have a voice and express their vote, that they matter to their family and their community and their democracy.
 That’s part of what this celebration is about.”

-Although Washington, Ferrera, and Keys have all endorsed and/or campaigned for Joe Biden and Kamala Harris, they stress that Every Vote Counts is meant to be nonpartisan with the focus on advocating for a fair democracy.
+Although Washington, Ferrera, and Keys have all endorsed and/or campaigned for Joe Biden and Kamala Harris, they stress that Every Vote Counts, which is produced by Live Nation, Global Citizen, and Live Animals, is meant to be nonpartisan with the focus on advocating for a fair democracy.
 Of course, a fair democracy has seemed particularly out of reach in recent years with interference from foreign governments and rampant voter suppression.

 “I am amongst a lot of people who are concerned that democracy itself is on the ballot this year,” Ferrera says.
 “And we can only try to preserve democracy and make our democracy better by standing up in this moment and defending it and showing up as the people that this government is meant to be for and by.”